zopefoundation/zc.relation/src/zc/relation/README.txt

 direction.

-For instance, here we just want to tell the factory to transpose the two keys we've used, None and 'supervisor'.
+For instance, here we just want to tell the factory to transpose the two keys we've used, zc.relation.RELATION and 'supervisor'.
 Let's make a factory, use it in a query for a couple of transitive searches, and then, if you want, you can read through a footnote to talk through what is happening.

 Here's the factory.

     >>> import zc.relation.queryfactory
     >>> factory = zc.relation.queryfactory.TransposingTransitive(
-    ...
-None, 'supervisor')
+    ...     zc.relation.RELATION, 'supervisor')

 Now `factory` is just a callable.
 Let's let it help answer a couple of questions.